State of LGBT+ rights after Biden's first 100 days

+(This April.
+29 story refiles to correct spelling of name Talbott in par 20)

-NEW YORK, April 30 (Thomson Reuters Foundation) - Candidate Joe Biden promised a “march toward equality” for lesbian, gay, bisexual and transgender Americans if he became president.
+NEW YORK (Thomson Reuters Foundation) - Candidate Joe Biden promised a “march toward equality” for lesbian, gay, bisexual and transgender Americans if he became president.
 One hundred days into office, how has U.S. President Biden done?

 Here’s a look at the state of LGBT+ rights today and how they stack up against Biden’s pre-election pledge to better protect LGBT+ Americans, roll back Trump-era policies and strengthen minority rights globally.